See site map Here.

 Are there any restrictions as to what can be worn in the boats?

-The only restriction is any footwear/footwear accessories that contain ice picks or anything that could potentially damage the boats.
+The only restriction is any footwear/footwear accessories that contain ice picks, skates or anything that could potentially damage the boats.

 When does the racing start?

-Races start time is Saturday, February 10 @ 9:30.
+Races start times can be found at the Event Schedule.
 A detailed race schedule will be sent out one week before the event.

 How many people are required for an ice dragon boat team?

 Teams are comprised of 8-10 paddlers, 1 drummer, 1 steersperson and up to 4 spares.
-In no circumstances may a team race with fewer than 8 paddlers.
+In no circumstance may a team race with fewer than 8 paddlers.

 Do I need to sign a waiver?